 When first observing my art, viewers are confronted with a simple aesthetic; direct and uncomplicated, composed of understated colors, lines, and geometry.
 These outward characteristics recall reductive geometric Modernist paintings, direct and formal in appearance.
-However, upon closer inspection of my work, surface qualities challenge this initial response and elicit questions of materiality, textural subtleties, and a patina that displays characteristics of sculpture and collage.
+However, upon closer inspection, surface qualities challenge this initial response and elicit questions of materiality, textural subtleties, and a patina that displays characteristics of sculpture and collage.

-This balance of directness and intricacy form an explorative dialogue, one in which a viewer is engaged by the whole of the work and then drawn in through discovery.
+This balance of directness and intricacy forms an explorative dialogue, one in which a viewer is engaged by the whole of the work, then is drawn in through discovery.
 Employing abstracted references, my work shapes questions of time, place, and object.
-It is not a direct narrative, rather, it is one that speaks beyond immediate concerns.
+It is not a direct narrative, rather, one that speaks beyond immediate concerns.
 Because I prefer a quieter engagement, it allows viewers to acquaint themselves through visual discovery of intimate qualities that form questions of curiosity.

 The visceral response of the viewer echoes emotive reactions that I experience when defining inspiration.
 My art is a reflection of the built environment and a nostalgic reference to landscapes; not in a pictorial sense, but rather in a recontextualized memory of places that I have inhabited.
 Within my work I balance formal concerns while seeking out the sublime in the ordinary, objects overlooked, too mundane to be of importance.
 Through these observations I discover aesthetic values that are reflected in the content of my work.
 I invite viewers to appreciate compositions that engage in deeper inquiry and contemplation through personal discourse.